-On 28th December I said goodbye to my job, loaded bags on a ladakh career, rode a bike for the first time and went South.
+On 28th December I said goodbye to my job, loaded bags on a Ladakh career, rode a bike for the first time and went South.
 I was accompanied by my friend in what seemed the craziest thing I have ever done.
-We initially hoped to survive on a aspirational budget of 1000 INR per day per person.
+We initially hoped to survive on an aspirational budget of 1000 INR per day per person.
 And this is what ensued.

-We completed this journey with an average spent of around 500 per person per day (including food, accommodation, petrol & other stuff).
+We completed this journey with an average spend of around 500 per person per day (including food, accommodation, petrol & other stuff).
 Total expenditure = a little less than 70000 INR.

 I learnt how to ride a bike while riding 8300km of some of the most beautiful roads in the world.

 Spent 2 months exploring South India and its incredible culture, and fell in love with it.